389ds/389ds.github.io/docs/389ds/design/use-correct-tombstone-rdns.md

                                      uniqueid,
                                      entrydn);

+### Handle tombstoneID attribute

+When a tombstone with the new RDN is created the new attribute tombstoneID needs to be added to the entry to get a correct entry.
+When a tombstone is resurrected this attribute nees to be removed along with the other tombstone specific attributes

 ### Manage nested tombstones

 The problem with nested tombstones is that if an entry which has tombstone children is deleted these